zeroluck/docs/sources/reference/oxTrust/index.md

    `/opt/gluu/trigger_restart_of_services_delete_me_to_do_so`.
 Deleting
    this file works as a trigger that restarts the appliance services.

- * __oxtrust.auth.mode__  set this tag to `basic` without the quotation to use basic authentication or leave it blank to use oxAuth
+ * __oxtrust.auth.mode__  set this tag to `basic` without the quotation to use basic authentication or leave it blank to use oxAuth.

  * __oxauth.authorize.url__
  * __oxauth.token.url__